vandanadhakal/vandanadhakal/README.md

 - 📚 I am currently upskilling my basic Python knowledge
 - 🔭 Currently working on Zomato Restaurants Data analysis
 - ⚡ Hobbies: Reading, Listening to podcasts, Swimming, Going on a walk, Travelling
-- 🚀 Eager to work in data field in an industry
+- 🚀 Eager to work in an industry that allows me to leverage my past experience and apply my skills in data.
 - 📫 Reach out to me at: vandanadhakal@gmail.com